 Next, how to express views and concerns to the enforcing country when there is a need.
 The response will be mainly through comments on the TBT notification if it is within the TBT notification period.
-Many member countries generally gather opinions from stakeholders through public comments; however, it is advisable to check how to comment on the TBT notification.
+Many member countries generally gather opinions from stakeholders through public comments; however, it is advisable to check whether or not comment on the TBT notification is possible..